vendidero/woocommerce-germanized/readme.txt

 * *Payment Gateway: Pay by Invoice* - Allow certain customers to pay by invoice.
 Best integration with our PDF invoices feature (Pro).
 * *Online Revocation Form* - Allow customers to submit revocations by filling out a form on your revocation page.
 * *Sale Price Labels* - Prepend your WooCommerce sale prices by certain tags e.g. old price and new price.
+* *Photovoltaic Systems* - Sell photovoltaic systems by applying the zero tax rate for customers who meet the legal requirements
 * *Differential Taxation* - Insert special notices for products which a differential taxed.
 * *Used Goods and Defective Copies* - Show defect descriptions on your product page and during checkout.
 * *WPML Support* - Germanized can be used with WPML.